inmation/WebStudio-docs/GettingStarted/README.md

 ```json
 "text": "Hello World",
 ```
 and press the space bar.
 From the available options, select `layout`, which inserts a JSON fragment.
+The image below shows the text widget's JSON with the code-completion popup activated.

 ![Text options](../assets/images/webstudio-code-completion.png)

 Press the space bar again to see the available `layout` fields and set `"h"=2,` and `"w"=6`.
 At this point the JSON formatting is out of kilter, which we can fix by clicking the format ![brush](../assets/images/FormatJSONToolBtn.png) icon at the top of the window.
 As a last refinement before adding the widget, let's change the text `color`.
 Place the cursor inside the current value (`"grey"`) of the `options.style.color` field and press **control-space** to pick a color.

-> **Note**: Dot-notation is used as a shorthand to refer to nested properties in the JSON models as shown above.
-The notation is fairly self-explanatory.
+> **Note**: Dot-notation is used as a shorthand to refer to nested properties in the JSON models as shown above (`options.style.color`).
+The notation is fairly self-explanatory, essentially describing the sequence of properties to traverse from the parent object to an element contained within it.
 One special case worth mentioning more explicitly is when referring to objects in arrays.
 Consider the arbitrary JSON below:
 >```json
 >{
 >    "data": [